MOxUnit/MOxUnit/README.md

   - ```file.m```: run unit tests in file ```file.m```.
   - ```-logfile logfile.txt```: store the output in file ```logfile.txt```.

+- To test MOxUnit itself using a shell, run:

+        make test

 ### Use with travis-ci
 MOxUnit uses the [Travis-ci] service for continuous integration testing.
 This is achieved by setting up a [.travis.yml configuration file](.travis.yml).
 As a result, the test suite is run automatically every time it is pushed to the github repository, or when a pull request is made.
 If a test fails, the developers are notified by email.